What to Know About Monnit NIST-Traceable Sensors

 Relative Humidity Tolerance = +/- 5% RH, Temperature Tolerance = +/- 1.8°F

-If the sensor falls outside any of the above ranges, it can’t be directly calibrated.
+If the sensor falls outside any of the above ranges, it can't be directly calibrated.
 However, the sensor can be repaired for a fee.
-The customer will be informed of the failure if this is a recalibration.
+If this is a recalibration, the customer will be informed of the failure.